WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 #### 2.4.1.1 General

-A blockchain is a distributed database that maintains a continuously-growing list of ordered records called blocks, each containing a timestamp and a hash-based link to a previous block going all the way back to the genesis block.
-Blockchains are distributed computing systems with high byzantine fault tolerance: secure by design and inherently resistant to modification of the data; once recorded, the data in a block cannot be altered retroactively.
+A blockchain is a shared database that maintains a continuously-growing list of ordered records called blocks, each containing a timestamp and a hash-based link to a previous block going all the way back to the first block.

+Blockchain networks are open source distributed computing systems with high byzantine fault tolerance: secure by design and inherently resistant to modification of the data; once recorded, the data in a block cannot be altered retroactively.

 Therefore, a blockchain can be seen as an open, distributed ledger that can record transactions between parties efficiently and in a verifiable and permanent way.
 This makes blockchains very suitable for the recording of events and messages.

-The Whiteflag Protocol is not a blockchain in itself.
-It defines the messages for signs and signals used in armed conflicts and for disasters, and it defines how those messages can be send as transactions on, in principle, any blockchain.
-Possibly, even other related distributed computing and networking technologies may be usable, depending on the characteristics.
+The Whiteflag Protocol defines the messages for signs and signals used in armed conflicts and for disasters, and it defines how those messages can be sent on, in principle, any blockchain network by encapsulating them in transactions.
+A messages is recorded in the database when such a transaction (including the encapsulated data) gets included in a new block.

-The usage of the Whiteflag Protocol on one or more specific blockchains, establishes what in this specification is called the Whiteflag Messaging Network, or just "the network", and can be seen as what is sometimes called a *Blockchain Overlay Network*.
+The usage of the Whiteflag Protocol on one or more specific blockchain network(s), establishes what in this specification is called the Whiteflag Messaging Network, or just "the network", and can be seen as what is sometimes called a *Blockchain Overlay Network*.

-Please note that the Whiteflag Protocol is specifically designed to use public blockchain systems.
-Private blockchain systems, or permissioned distributed ledger systems, do not conform to the design principles of the Whiteflag Messaging Network, as these systems require a trusted party (master nodes) for consensus in the network.

 #### 2.4.1.2 Originator and Account

-The originator is a specific person or organisation that sends Whiteflag Messages on the Whiteflag Messaging Network.
+The originator is a specific organisation or person that sends Whiteflag Messages on the Whiteflag Network.
 The originator's identity is established upon initial entry to the network.
-An originator may use multiple accounts on the blockchain.
+An originator may use multiple accounts on the blockchain network.
 Although an account may use multiple (deterministic) addresses, the usage of more than one address by a single account is not recommended for Whiteflag.